Malaysian Indian People's Party

 The Malaysian Indian People Party (Parti Rakyat India Malaysia), abbreviated MIPP, is a nationalist ethnic Indian political party in Malaysia.

-Since 2024 it has been a member of the Perikatan Nasional coalition.
-MIPP was approved and registered on 28th May 2019 by the Registrar of Societies (ROS).
+MIPP was approved and registered on 28 May 2019 by the Registrar of Societies (ROS).
+Former Selangor MIC Youth chief Punithan Paramsiven took over the party to join Perikatan Nasional coalition since 2024.
 The party main ideology is to look after the interest of Malaysian Indians.

-The party draws its strength from 160 branch formation across Malaysia, targetting ethnic Malaysian Indians.
+The party draws its strength from 160 branch formation across Malaysia, targeting ethnic Malaysian Indians.